Bumshakalaka/krAIna/README.md

 ![chat](img/kraina_chat.gif)

 features:
-* Chat with history (html and text tabs available)
+* Chat with history (HTML and text tabs available)
 * Light/Dark and other build-in themes
 * Chats history which can be recalled.
 They are auto-named and describe
 * Chat history management (Pin/Unpin, make inactive, edit name, description, delete permanent, copy chat to clipboard)